DataScienceNetwork/TheMuskEffect/README.md

 - [] Can we add Context
     - [] Better sentiment analysis
     - [] Crypto change just before tweet
+    - [] Check if sentiment score is right
 - [] Crypto value
     - [] Higher resolution than daily